House numbering: History

-One of the earliest street numbering systems was introduced along Prescot Street in Goodman's Field, London, as shown in John Rocque's Map of London, 1746.
+An early street numbering system was introduced along Prescot Street in Goodman's Field, London, as shown in John Rocque's Map of London, 1746.

-A house numbering scheme was present in Pont Notre-Dame in Paris in 1512.
-However, the purpose of the numbering was generally to determine the distribution of property ownership in the city, rather than for the purpose of organization.
+A house-numbering scheme was in use on the Pont Notre-Dame in Paris in 1463, covering 68 houses.
+However, it is unclear whether these numbers served as an addressing system or as a way of cataloguing property.
+A numbering system was adopted in the Fuggerei in Augsburg in 1519, but its original purpose is also unclear.

-In the 18th century the first street numbering schemes were applied across Europe, to aid in administrative tasks and the provision of services such as mail delivery.
+In the 18th century, street numbering schemes were applied across Europe, to aid in administrative tasks and the provision of services such as postal delivery.
 The New View of London reported in 1708 that "at Prescott Street, Goodman's Fields, instead of signs, the houses are distinguished by numbers".
 Parts of the Paris suburbs were numbered in the 1720s; the houses in the Jewish quarter in the city of Prague in the Austrian Empire were numbered in the same decade to aid the authorities in the conscription of the Jews.

-Street numbering gained momentum in the mid-18th century, especially in Prussia, where authorities were ordered to "fix numbers on the houses ... in little villages on the day before the troops march in".
-In the 1750s and 60s, street numbering on a large scale was applied in Madrid, London, Paris, and Vienna, as well as many other cities across Europe.
-On 1 March 1768, King Louis XV of France decreed that all French houses outside of Paris affix house numbers, primarily for tracking troops quartered in civilian homes.
+House numbering gained momentum in the mid-18th century, especially in Prussia, where authorities were ordered to "affix numbers on the houses ... in little villages on the day before the troops march in".
+In the 1750s and 60s, house numbering on a large scale was applied in Madrid, London, Paris, and Vienna, as well as many other cities across Europe.
+On 1 March 1768, King Louis XV of France decreed that all French houses outside Paris affix house numbers, primarily for tracking troops quartered in civilian homes.
+The French Revolutionary Wars and Napoleonic Wars spread the French house numbering system across large areas of Europe.

+The adoption of house numbers sometimes gave rise to resistance.
+In Litomyšl in 1770, house numbers that had been imposed for military registration were covered in dung or partly gouged out with an iron bar.
+In 1782 in Geneva, nearly 150 house numbers were erased.

 Due to the gradual development of house numbering and street addressing schemes, reform efforts occur periodically.
-For instance, some US cities started efforts to improve their schemes in the late 19th century.
+For instance, some US cities commenced efforts to improve their schemes in the late 19th century.